tamask1s/rspt/README.md

 - hzr: Lossless.
 Simple RLE + Huffman coding.
 - xdelta hzr: Lossless.
 Combination of delta encoding, offseting, xor encoding, and hzr compression.
 - dct: Compression based on DCT transformation, with uniform quantization, combined with hzr compression.
-- hadamard: Compression based on Hadamard-Welsh transformation, with uniform quantization, combined with hzr compression.
+- hadamard: Compression based on Hadamard-Walsh transformation, with uniform quantization, combined with hzr compression.

-Interface and factory functions of the filetrs are provided in lib_rspt/signal_packer.h file.
+Interface and factory functions of the filters are provided in lib_rspt/signal_packer.h file.

 ## Filtering